 An innovative way for online shoppers to know how good an unboxing experience will be is to let them view the contents of the package before it’s shipped.
 At the point of purchase, retailers can include images detailing how a gift-wrapped item will look inside the shipping box or how the protective packaging materials could be personalized to suit the occasion.
-These inside-the-box photos could take the guesswork out of online deliveries and provide piece of mind to the gift giver because not all surprises are good ones.
-For retailers, this type of digital decision-making capabilities can set companies apart and attract new buyers.
+These inside-the-box photos could take the guesswork out of online deliveries and provide peace of mind to the gift-giver because not all surprises are good ones.
+For retailers, this type of digital decision-making capability can set companies apart and attract new buyers.

 It’s All About Customer Experience

-People will talk so retailers and brands need to make sure its a positive conversation.
+People will talk,so retailers and brands need to make sure those are positive conversations.

 “Customer service, staging, fulfillment and the customer experience shouldn’t be seen as a means to boost sales in November and December, but an opportunity to generate loyalty all year long,” the National Retail Federation states in its holiday playbook.
 “For the brand, the most important power is the word of mouth about your experience.
 In this super-competitive market, successful retailers know that every customer interaction matters.”